ibm-cloud-docs/hlf-support/vscode-extension.md

 1. Ensure that the smart contract is instantiated or committed on the channel.
 2. In the **Fabric Gateways** pane, right-click the smart contract under the list of channels to generate tests for.
 3. Select **Generate Smart Contract Tests**.
 4. Select the language for the test file, either **JavaScript**, **TypeScript**, **Java**, or **Go**, depending on the smart contract language.
-The {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric extension installs the required dependencies and builds the test file.
+The {{site.data.keyword.IBM_notm}} Blockchain Platform extension installs the required dependencies and builds the test file.
 5. Make sure you have either the [Node Test Runner extension](https://marketplace.visualstudio.com/items?itemName=oshri6688.javascript-test-runner), [Java Test Runner extension](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-test) or [Go extension](https://marketplace.visualstudio.com/items?itemName=golang.Go) installed.

 After the test file is built, the tests can be run by clicking the **Run Tests** button in the file.

-## Step six: Connect to your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network
+## Step six: Connect to your {{site.data.keyword.IBM_notm}} Blockchain Platform network
 {: #develop-vscode-connecting-ibm-hlfsupport}

-You can also use the extension to interact with your network on the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
+You can also use the extension to interact with your network on {{site.data.keyword.IBM_notm}} Blockchain Platform.

 ### Invoke a smart contract that has been instantiated or committed on your channels
 {: #develop-vscode-connecting-ibm-hlfsupport-invoke}

-You can download your connection profile from the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console to build a gateway in the **Fabric Gateways** pane.
+You can download your connection profile from the {{site.data.keyword.IBM_notm}} Blockchain Platform console to build a gateway in the **Fabric Gateways** pane.
 You can then use the gateway to invoke the smart contracts that were deployed on your channel.

-Open the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console that is associated with your instance of the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric.
+Open the {{site.data.keyword.IBM_notm}} Blockchain Platform console that is associated with your instance of the {{site.data.keyword.IBM_notm}} Blockchain Platform.
 Navigate to the **Organizations** tab and click the **Organization MSP** tile for the organization that your client application will interact with.
 Click **Create connection profile** to open a side panel that allows you to [build and download your connection profile](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-app#ibm-hlfsupport-console-app-profile) to your local file system.
 Then, [create an application identity](/docs/hlf-support?topic=hlf-support-ibm-hlfsupport-console-app#ibm-hlfsupport-console-app-identities) by using your CA and save the enrollID and secret.
-Use the following steps to connect to the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric from VS Code.
+Use the following steps to connect to {{site.data.keyword.IBM_notm}} Blockchain Platform from VS Code.

-1. Open the **{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric** tab.
+1. Open the **{{site.data.keyword.IBM_notm}} Blockchain Platform** tab.
 2. Hover your mouse over the **Fabric Gateways** pane and click **+**.
 3. Choose **Create a gateway from a connection profile**.
 4. Enter a name for the connection.